RNCryptor/RNCryptor/README.md

  */
 ```

-Portions of ths code, indicated in the source, are licensed under the APSL
+Portions of this code, indicated in the source, are licensed under the APSL
 license:

 ```